identity discovery · retirement myth · busier in retirement

 I left the 60-hour workweeks and somehow got busier in retirement — with nothing to show for it.
-My intentional move is to give myself actual room to figure this chapter out, beginning with one thing: enjoy Christmas without optimization.
+My intentional move is to give myself actual room to figure this chapter out, beginning with one thing: the couch, Chris, Marvel movies, and Game of Thrones.
+Again.

 Two Days Out, Nothing Wrapped